vpatavee/text-classification-from-probabilistic-to-deep-learning/README.md

 Don't
 - introduce novel text classification techniques
+- accuracy oriented.
+This blog emphasize more on exploring every possible techniques, theory and intuition behind them, also code samples, so that reader can apply to heir own text classification problems.
+For accuracy beating, check out [this](http://nlpprogress.com/english/sentiment_analysis.html) and [this](https://paperswithcode.com/sota/sentiment-analysis-on-imdb).

 **Target Audience**
 - If you have background in ML but not NLP, you may follow each experiment one by one